 Providing Testing Accommodations for Students with Disabilities

-If an instructor offers online quizzes via Moodle/eClass and has one or more students that receive testing accommodations, he or she should consult with the Office of Online Learning and the Office of Disability Services to ensure that the student will receive those accommodations.
+If an instructor offers online quizzes via Moodle/eClass and has one or more students that receive testing accommodations, he or she should consult with the Office of Digital Learning and Instructional Design Services and the Office of Disability Services to ensure that the student will receive those accommodations.

 Instructors must add the Accommodations Coordinator from Disability Services to their eClass course page as an additional “teacher.”
 The Accommodations Coordinator will then be able to create overrides in a specified quiz on eClass, which will change the following test settings for the individual student(s):